 Clients in the sports world include European football’s governing body, UEFA, and the Olympic Council of Asia.

 The firm has had some big wins.
 It helped French nuclear company Areva win more than US$920 million in a dispute with Siemens concerning a collapsed joint venture.

-In 2017, it helped Energie Baden-Württemberg prevail in an ad hoc arbitration worth US$1 billion, which had been brought by a German inventor in a dispute relating to waste-gasification technology.
+In another success, the firm helped Energie Baden-Württemberg prevail in an ad hoc arbitration worth US$1 billion, which had been brought by a German inventor in a dispute relating to waste-gasification technology.
 The claim against the client was dismissed in its entirety, with EnBW winning costs.

-Daniel Hochstrasser led a team that defended Deutsche Telekom in high-profile proceedings before the Swiss Federal Supreme Court, where India had sought to set aside an investment treaty award.
-The court held a public deliberation, one of the few times it has done so in an international arbitration case since 1989.
-It ruled by majority that the treaty extended to indirect investments such as the one Deutsche Telekom had made in India via a Singaporean subsidiary.
+The firm defended Deutsche Telekom in high-profile proceedings before the Swiss Federal Supreme Court, where India had sought to set aside an investment treaty award.
+After a rare public deliberation, the court ruled by majority that the treaty extended to indirect investments such as the one Deutsche Telekom had made in India via a Singaporean subsidiary.

-There were some more high-profile instructions.
-Gunter and Johnson were instructed by the National Iranian Gas Company for an ICC dispute with Turkmenistan’s national gas company over an alleged US$1.54 billion debt for deliveries of Iranian gas.
+Gunter and Johnson continue to represent the National Iranian Gas Company in an ICC dispute with Turkmenistan’s national gas company over an alleged US$1.5 billion debt for deliveries of Iranian gas and have helped the company to file counterclaims.
 The pair already successfully acted for NIGC in a prior set of cases against a Turkish state entity while at their old firm Python.

 Gunter has been chairing an ICC tribunal in a high-value ICC arbitration relating to the expansion of the Panama Canal, which has recently had hearings in Miami.